-For background on a topic, Credo Reference and Gale Virtual Reference Library both provide online access to encyclopedias, dictionaries and guide books.
+For background on a topic, Credo Reference and GALE EBOOKS both provide online access to encyclopedias, dictionaries and guide books.

 The articles databases can provide more in-depth information about a topic from either a scholarly or more popular perspective.
 Academic Search Complete is usually the best database to start with because it deals with all subject area and contains both popular magazinese and scholarly journals.